High Arches

 Shockwave therapy for chronic peroneal or insertional tendon pain

-Orthopaedics for rigid, painful deformity unresponsive to conservative care, such as osteotomy, tendon transfer, or soft-tissue balancing
+Orthopaedics for rigid, painful deformity unresponsive to conservative care (e.g., osteotomy, tendon transfer, soft-tissue balancing)

 High Arches – FAQs